 On January 12, 2021, the 87th Texas Legislature convened in general session which adjourned on May 31, 2021.
-The Texas Governor called a special session which began July 8, 2021, and the Texas Governor may call one or more additional special sessions.
+The Texas Governor called a first special session which began July 8, 2021, and concluded on August 6, 2021.
+The Governor called a second special session convened on September 20, 2021 and concluded on October 19, 2021.
+The Texas Governor may call one or more additional special sessions.
 During this time, the Texas Legislature may enact laws that materially change current law as it relates to the City and the financial condition of the City.
 The City makes no representation regarding any actions the Texas Legislature may take but intends to monitor proposed and final legislation for any developments applicable to the City.